 Some of this land has always been let to farmers but in 2003 we sold a large area at Wellbrook Way for development.

 This sale enabled us to make exciting changes to what the Charity does, bringing in a substantial sum of money which is invested to give funds to use for the benefit of Girton residents.

 One of the first things we did was to have a major programme of repair at our almshouses and, in parallel with this, we introduced the Hospital Taxi Scheme, the Educational Grant Scheme and later the CarePlus Grant Scheme.

 Over the last few years we have developed our Schemes and Grants and made a number of awards to individuals, Girton Glebe School, the Parish Council and Village clubs and organisations, as well as to charities from outside the Village so that they can provide help specifically in Girton.

 We have built new almshouses at Centenary Court in a £1 million building project to provide 11 traditionally-built three bedroom homes, used by Village residents.

 During 2014, we commissioned our first community project called Passing Through and Settling which was run by Artist-in-Residence Holly Rumble and involved over 500 Village residents over its six-month duration.

 Three large building projects – repairs and updating to the Baptist Church,

-Looking to the future, we hope to be able to increase our housing provision in the Village.
+Looking to the future, we are at the early stages of a building project that will enable GTC to increase our housing provision in the Village.